"

 Source: Engineering Mechanics, Jacob Moore, et al. http://mechanicsmap.psu.edu/websites/5_structures/5-5_method_of_sections/methodofsections.html

-For this example, you could choose the right half or left half.
-For some problems, being strategic is necessary otherwise you need to make multiple cuts.
-In this problem you had to solve for the reaction forces first, but that isn’t always the case as you can sometimes just make the cut (see example 2 below).
+For this example, you could choose the right half or the left half.
+For some problems, being strategic is necessary; otherwise, you need to make multiple cuts.
+In this problem, you had to solve for the reaction forces first, but that isn’t always the case, as you can sometimes just make the cut (see example 2 below).

-Here are more examples of how to make a cut and showing the naming convention:
+Here are more examples of how to make a cut and show the naming convention:

 Source: Internal Forces in Beams and Frames, Libretexts. https://eng.libretexts.org/Bookshelves/Civil_Engineering/Book%3A_Structural_Analysis_(Udoeyo)/01%3A_Chapters/1.05%3A_Internal_Forces_in_Plane_Trusses